Bench & Bar Coalition:

 Langston Law Institute:

 Since 2006, the John M. Langston Bar Association annually hosts an event titled the “Langston Law Institute” (“LLI”).
-LLI is one of Langston's flagship programs by providing an interesting and cutting edge day-long Continuing Legal Education (“CLE”) seminar.
-LLI serves the dual purpose of providing top-notch CLE at subsidized costs and showcasing world-class legal minds from the African-American legal community.
+LLI is one of Langston's flagship programs by providing an interesting and cutting-edge day-long Continuing Legal Education (“CLE”) seminar.
+LLI serves the dual purpose of providing top-notch CLE at subsidized costs and showcasing world-class legal minds from the African American legal community.

 The purpose for the event is several-fold: (1) to put on CLEs with topics of interest to our membership; (2) to provide an opportunity for attorneys of color to present CLEs (i.e., giving them speaking opportunities to help hone their skills); (3) to provide attorneys of color an opportunity to witness other attorneys of color as speakers (giving them inspiration to become a speaker); and (4) to provide lower cost CLEs to our membership.

-LLI is the only local all day CLE seminar featuring an all African-American faculty of panelists and speakers.
+LLI is the only local all-day CLE seminar featuring an all African American faculty of panelists and speakers.

 Law Student Outreach:

 John M. Langston Bar Association has been on the forefront in promoting justice and equal access to all in the Los Angeles community.
 The Legislation Committee monitors and supports pending local, state and federal legislation that embraces our mission.
-We also oppose legislation which would be detrimental to the interests of the African-American community.
+We also oppose legislation which would be detrimental to the interest of the African-American community.
 The committee maintains an active network among the other bar associations, as well as community-based organizations.

-Outreach and Community Action:
+Outreach & Community Action:

-The Outreach and Community Action committee is the community-based arm of the Association, dedicated to increasing the student-to-professional pipeline, as well as provide pro bono services to the underserved public.
+The Outreach and Community Action committee is the community-based arm of the Association, dedicated to increasing the student-to-professional pipeline, as well as to provide pro bono services to the underserved public.
 The Outreach and Community Action committee conducts regular activities at local middle schools and high schools which expose students to life skills, career development, college preparation, and cultural experiences.

 The purpose of the Young Lawyers Committee (YLC) is to create and educate a professional and social network for future and practicing African-American attorneys, and to enhance the visibility of African-American attorneys in the Los Angeles area.
 A “young lawyer” is generally defined as an attorney who (a) is 35 years of age or younger or (b) was admitted to practice law ten years ago or less.
 Also, the YLC will be responsible for programs, events and panels connecting young lawyers with seasoned and legendary lawyers and judges in Southern California.